IRL2/nanover-docs/source/concepts/applications.rst

 FrameData keys
 ~~~~~~~~~~~~~~

-Some details about how the user interactions where applied can be added to the
+Some details about how the user interactions where applied are added to the
 :ref:`FrameData <frame-description>`.

-The sum of the energies from user interactions can be included, in
+Each of the interactions applied to the molecular system by a user in the iMD
+application has an associated potential energy.
+As multiple users can interact
+simultaneously with the same atom(s), the resultant iMD force applied to the each
+atom is a sum of the individual forces applied by the users.
+Similarly, the iMD
+potential energy associated with the resultant forces is a sum of all of the iMD
+potentials applied to the system by the users.
+Both the potential energy and the
+resultant forces associated with iMD interactions are delivered to the user in
+the FrameData.
+These quantities are only non-zero during user interactions.

+To distinguish the contributions to the overall potential energy of the
+simulation, the iMD application delivers the potential energy associated with
+interactions within the molecular system itself *separately* from the iMD potential
-:math:`\text{kJ}\cdot\text{mol}^{-1}`, under the ``energy.user.total`` key in
+energy, under the following keys:

-the value map.
-Depending on the implementations, this energy may or may not be
+* ``energy.potential``: the potential energy of the molecular system
+  (i.e. without iMD interactions)
+* ``energy.user.total``: the total iMD potential energy (i.e. the sum of the
+  potential energies of all current user interactions)

+Both of these energies are delivered in units of :math:`\text{kJ}\cdot\text{mol}^{-1}`.

+Similarly, to distinguish the contributions to the total forces acting on the atoms
-included in the total energy included by the :ref:`trajectory application
+in the simulation, the iMD application delivers the forces associated with interactions
+within the molecular system *separately* from the resultant forces from iMD interactions,
-<trajectory-application>` under the ``energy.total`` key.
+under the following keys:

-The forces applied to each particle by the interactions can be stored under the
+* ``particle.forces.system``: the force array applied to each particle resulting from
-``forces.user.index`` and ``forces.user.sparse`` in the array map.
-Because the
+  interactions within the molecular system (i.e. without iMD forces), as a flattened
+  array of triplets.
+* ``forces.user.index``: a 1-D array of indices (with :math:`n` entries) of the particles
+  to which iMD forces are being applied.
+* ``forces.user.sparse``: the force array applied to each particle for a subset of
+  particles, resulting from iMD interactions (i.e. the total iMD forces applied to
+  specific atoms in the molecular system), as a flattened array of triplets (with
+  :math:`3n` entries).
+The particles to which the forces are applied are specified by
+  the indices in ``forces.user.index`` (more on this below).

-user interactions usually apply only to a small subset of the particles, it is
+As the user interactions usually apply only to a small subset
-wasteful to provide the forces for all the particles as they would be null for
+of the particles, it would be wasteful to provide the forces for all the particles
-most of them.
-Instead, the user forces are transmitted in a sparse way by
+in the FrameData, as most would be null.
+Instead, the user forces are transmitted in
-indicating which particles are affected with ``forces.user.index`` that will
+a sparse way by indicating which particles are affected with ``forces.user.index``,
+whose entries are the indices of the particles affected by the iMD force,
-list the indices in relation of the particle arrays (`e.g.`
+corresponding to the indexing in the particle arrays (`e.g.` ``particle.positions``).
-``particle.positions``).
-The ``forces.user.sparse`` key contains the forces for
+The ``forces.user.sparse`` key contains the corresponding forces applied to these particles
-the these particles in the same order as the ``forces.user.index`` as a flatten
-array.
+as a flattened array of triplets.
+The order of the entries of ``forces.user.index`` correspond to the
+order of the triplets stored in ``forces.user.sparse``.

 .. _velocity-reset: